Doctor of Pharmacy (PharmD)

 Any specific admissions questions may be directed to the PharmD Admissions Office at pharmd@uci.edu.

-A minimum grade of a C is required.
+A minimum grade of C is required.

-Visit our list of course equivalencies (click the buttons at the end of the “Admissions Requirements” section of our website’s PharmD page) to search for your enrollment institution.
-Reviewed and approved courses are listed.
+Visit our list of course equivalencies on the Admissions webpage to search for your enrollment institution.
 If a course or institution is not evaluated, feel free to email pharmd@uci.edu.
 The email should include the following information to assist with our review:

 • The name of the institution where courses have been completed (or plan to be completed)